Story of Sinuhe: Interpretations

+Of course there are more interpretations of Sinuhe's flight from Egypt aside from just interpretation.
+Egyptologist John Baines notes there are a couple ways to interpret that.
+One of them being in line with the general theme of homeland and connection to it, that being after the initial flight from Egypt, Sinuhe would be overcome by guilt in his abandonment of his people and homeland motivating him to move into exile for the majority rest of the story.
+It's further evident of how guilty Sinuhe felt when remembering how ancient Egyptian society is structured in such a way where order is extremely important and, as such, Sinuhe is willingly turning away from a culture that is not only intrinsically connected to him, but also potentially greatly chaotic relative to what he's used to.
+A second way to interpret the flight from Libya away from the prince is less about guilt and covers instead the concepts of grappling with internal morality.
+This meaning as opposed to Sinuhe discovering greater private morality or self fulfillment but rather instead Sinuhe was able to find salvation by re-identifying with the social role of that of an Egyptian.
+Connecting this back to his flight, perhaps the social role within Egyptian society became shaken when the old king died.
+With pharaohs in Egypt being considered semi divine beings, it can be no surprise that Sinuhe was both panicked and grieving upon learning the news of his king's death.

 Parallels

 Parallels have been made between the biblical narrative of Joseph and the Story of Sinuhe.
 In what is seen as divine providence, Sinuhe the Egyptian flees to Syro-Canaan and becomes a member of the ruling elite, acquires a wife and family, before being reunited with his Egyptian family.
-In what is seen as divine providence, the Syro-Canaanite Joseph is taken to Egypt where he becomes part of the ruling elite, acquires a wife and family, before being reunited with his Syro-Canaanite family.
+Similarly, the Syro-Canaanite Joseph is taken to Egypt where he becomes part of the ruling elite, acquires a wife and family, before being reunited with his Syro-Canaanite family.
 Parallels have also been drawn from other biblical texts: the Hebrew prophet Jonah's frustrated flight from the orbit of God's power is likened to Sinuhe's similar flight from the King.
 The battle between David and Goliath is compared to Sinuhe's fight with a mighty challenger, whom he slays with a single blow, and the parable of the Prodigal Son is likened to Sinuhe's return home.

-Additionally, the Story of Sinuhe inspired the modern novel Sinuhe the Egyptian (1945) by Mika Waltari.
+Additionally, the Story of Sinuhe inspired the modern novel Sinuhe the Egyptian (1945) by Mika Waltari and a film based on the novel.